-Waldo Works reveals the design for the penthouse in the Television Centre in London
+Waldo Works reveals the design for the penthouse in the Television Centre in London.

-Waldo Works' designs are known for the mix and celebration of old and new, and their contemporary take on British design is known around the world.
+Waldo Works' designs are known for the mix and celebration of old and new.
+Their contemporary take on British design is known around the world.
 With a focus on the architecture of the broadcast towers, the shapes of sound waves and the pixelation of earlier television images, they playfully brought those layouts, patterns and textures into the apartment.
-Throughout the penthouse there is a predominant palette of beige and black with some colour accents in cushions, furniture, art and carpets.
+Throughout the penthouse, there is a predominant palette of beige and black with some colour accents in cushions, furniture, art and carpets.
 The extravagance starts right from the moment you enter.
-In the entrance hall you stumble upon an imposing black steel staircase as a centrepiece between which a paper wavy sculpture specially designed by Deepa Panchamia rises.
+In the entrance hall you stumble upon an imposing black steel staircase as a centrepiece between which a paper sculpture specially designed by Deepa Panchamia rises.
 The work of art continues into the living room where a rounded 'Divani Rod Bean' sofa imitates the shape of the stairs and the building.
 The carpet with geometric shapes in the middle is by Annie Albers.
 The artistic decoration and choice of furniture was inspired by the colours and structures of the time when the BBC centre was conceived.
 It is a post-war, playful and cheerful kind of Modernism.
-We find pieces by Living Divani, Glas Italia, Herrenhuis and also designs by Waldo Works itself.
+We find pieces by Living Divani, Glas Italia, Herrenhuis and also designs by Waldo Works, themselves.

-It is a post-war, playful and upbeat type of Modernism
+It is a post-war, playful and upbeat type of Modernism.

-On the top floor there are three reception rooms and a beautiful dark kitchen.
+On the top floor, there are three reception rooms and a beautiful dark kitchen.
 You will also find a library and media room.
 The bedrooms are on the ground floor.
 The master bedroom is a quiet retreat with natural colours such as beige, brown and green.
 The bed with impressive headboard is the eye-catcher in the room.
 It is beautifully complemented by a 'Banca Iaia' bench by Gustavo Bittencourt and a custom designed carpet by Waldo Works made by Christopher Farr.